- What are the benefits of using LEED for warehouses and distribution centers?

 - How do multiple buildings and structures in a campus setting earn LEED certification?

-- What LEED resources are available for warehouse and distribution center projects teams?
+- What technical resources are available for warehouse and distribution center projects pursuing LEED?

 - Does USGBC offer any education for project teams wanting to learn more about warehouse and distribution centers pursuing green building?